vanhp/fastMLBlog/ML-section/_posts/2020-09-18-ML-tabular.md

 ```

-The most important data column is the dependent variable
+The most important data column is the dependent variable since it will be used for prediction.

-selecting the metric is an important part of the project setup that use to gauge the performance of the model
+Another important task is to select the metric.
+Selecting the appropriate metric is an important part of the project setup that use to gauge the performance of the model.
-unless it's already specify. this is set for root mean square error (RMSLE) between actual and predict value.
+unless it's already specify the loss function is also must be decided. this is set for root mean square error (RMSLE) between actual and predict value by default.

 ### Decision Trees
-This work like  binary tree where parent node is the middle whith the left is <= parent and right child node larger.
+Decision tree works like binary tree where parent node is the middle whith the left is <= parent and right child node larger.
 Where the leaf node is the prediction

 The basic steps to train a decision tree can be written down very easily: